-Two additional hearings will be held on Wednesday, March 31, 2022 and on Thursday, April 6, 2022.
-Both meetings will be held virtually via Microsoft Team and made accessible for persons with disabilities.
-CART services will be made available for those who are hearing impaired, and the hearings will be translated in Spanish through an audio call-in line.
-Comments made during these hearings will be included within this section in the final 2022 Annual Action Plan.
+Two additional hearings were held on Wednesday, March 31, 2022 and on Thursday, April 6, 2022.
+Both meetings were held virtually via Microsoft Teams and made accessible for persons with disabilities.
+CART services were available for those who are hearing impaired, and the hearings were translated in Spanish through an audio call-in line.
+Comments recieved during these hearings are included within this section.

-In all advertising materials for the public hearings, HCDD publicized that accommodations (i.e. interpreter, sign language, or other accommodations) were available with upon request.
+In all advertising materials for the public hearings, HCDD publicized that accommodations (i.e. interpreter, sign language, or other accommodations) were available upon request.
 Also, the advertising materials listed HCDD's Fair Housing Hotline as a resource for landlord/tenant or fair housing questions.